konos93/multimedia_files_merger/README.md

 Notes

    If you encounter any issues, ensure that FFmpeg is correctly installed and available in your system's PATH. or have in the same folder with the merger.py ffmpeg for windows
-    use bulkrename utility or any similar program to keep the names of the files in a pecific potition for the copined file
+    use bulkrename utility or any similar program to keep the names of the files in a specific position for the combined file

-   use only english characters  in pathfiles due to ffpeg cant read others. like C:\Users\konos93\Downloads\Music\newdold
+   use only english characters  in pathfiles due to ffpeg cant read others. like C:\Users\konos93\Downloads\Music\newfolder